Made with

 DIAGRAM 18

-Quick answer: A workflow diagram shows how work moves through a repeatable process—what happens next, who handles each step, and where handoffs or revision loops occur—so teams can execute consistently and improve over time.
+Quick answer: A workflow diagram is a visual representation of how work moves through a process—what happens next, who handles each step, and where handoffs or revision loops occur.

 What Is a Workflow Diagram?